High dimensional expanders and coset geometries: Introduction

 \subsection{Coset geometries and coset complexes}

-The systematic study of coset geometries and diagram geometries was initiated by Buekenhout \cite{B1} with the main motivation of studying (and classing) finite simple groups.
-The goal of this study was, in the words of Solomon \cite{Solomon}, to find \textit{``elegant set of axioms, in the spirit of Tits' axioms for a building, defining a class of geometries for all the finite simple groups and perhaps more, but not too much more''}.
-This approach was indeed very fruitful for studying finite simple groups (see the survey in \cite{BP}), although in the end, as noted in \cite{DiaGeomBook}: \textit{``the classification of finite simple groups has been completed without a satisfactory framework offered by diagram geometry''}.
+The systematic study of coset geometries and diagram geometries was initiated by Buekenhout \cite{B1} with the main motivation of studying (and classifying) finite simple groups.
+The idea was to generalize Tits' axioms for buildings in order to associate incidence geometries to simple groups.

-In accordance with our original motivation, we are interested in the geometric interpretation of coset geometries as simplicial complexes, which we call coset complexes.
+We are interested in the geometric interpretation of coset geometries as simplicial complexes, which we call coset complexes.
 Below, we will only use the terminology of simplicial complexes and not the terminology of incidence systems that is usually used to describe coset geometries in the standard literature.
 We note that these two terminologies (simplicial complexes / incidence systems) are equivalent and in Appendix \ref{Incidence systems appen} we provide a dictionary between these terminologies.